thaines/helit/ms/readme.txt

 ms.py - The file a user imports - provides a single class - MeanShift.

 info.py - File that iterates and prints out information on all the modular components of the system.
+The html generated docs include the same information, as make_doc includes the same code.

 test_*.py - Many test scripts.